billvaglienti/ProtoGen/README.md

 Files
 -----

-By default protogen will output a protocol header file; and a header and source file for every Packet and Structure tag, with the file name matching the tag name.
+By default ProtoGen will output a protocol header file; and a header and source file for every Packet and Structure tag, with the file name matching the tag name.
 However every global object (Enum, Structure, Packet) supports an optional `file` attribute.
 In addition there is an optional global `file` attribute which applies if an object does not specify a `file` attribute.
 Typically an extension is not given, in which case ".h" will be added for header files, and ".c" for source files.
-If an extension is given then Protogen will discard it unless it starts with ".h" (for headers) or ".c" (for sources).
-So for example if the `file` attribute of a packet has the extension ".cpp", the source file output by protogen will use that extension, and the header file will use ".h".
+If an extension is given then ProtoGen will discard it unless it starts with ".h" (for headers) or ".c" (for sources).
+So for example if the `file` attribute of a packet has the extension ".cpp", the source file output by ProtoGen will use that extension, and the header file will use ".h".

-The `file` attribute can include path information (for example "src/protogen/filename").
+The `file` attribute can include path information (for example "src/ProtoGen/filename").
 If path information is provided it is assumed to be relative to the global output path, unless the path information is absolute.
 Path information is only used in the creation of the file; any include directive which references a file will not include the path information.

 Require tag
 -----------